php-fusion/docs/phpfusion-development/core-functions/set_admin_pass.md

 ---
-description: Set password of the currently logged in administrator.
+description: Set password of the currently logged in an administrator.
 ---

 # set\_admin\_pass\(\)